rehamibrahim190887/CognoRise-Infotech/README.md

   General Insights:
 ✔	If you search for the most profitable job title it is Research Scientist followed by Data Analyst, AI Scientist, and Applied Machine Learning Scientist.
 ✔	If you search for a widely applied job title it is Data Engineer, followed by Data Scientist, and Data Analyst.
-✔	If you search for the region with the most applied employees US region, followed by GB, and CA.